Featuring: Jean WellsPosts On: July 1, 2013

 Featuring: Rose SheiferPosts On: November 11, 2013

 Rose Sheifer has designed dozens of quilting books in her career, and now she has combined her artistic eye with a love of vintage linens to transform a collection of treasured family table covers into beautiful quilts.
-Rose shares helpful info about finding, auditioning, and preparing the vintage linens; methods for devising a compatible block and/or quilt design; and the process for combining the two.
-(Note: The pattern for the Dogwood Quilt seen in the sewing demo will be available to Star members on the TQS website.)
-If that's not enough, Ricky shows a super landscape technique using a background fabric, fabric "slivers" and "confetti," and oversized random stippling stitches.
+Rose shares helpful info about finding, auditioning, and preparing the vintage linens, methods for devising a compatible block and/or quilt design, and the process for combining the two.
+(Note: The pattern for the Dogwood Quilt seen in the sewing demo is available TQS website.)
+If that's not enough, Ricky shows a super landscape technique using a background fabric, fabric "slivers", and "confetti," and oversized random stippling stitches.

 Featuring: Lyric KinardPosts On: November 25, 2013

 We return to Charleston's beautiful Magnolia Plantation and Gardens for a visit with artist, author, and educator, Lyric Kinard.
 After showing a variety of her quilts and mixed-media artwork, Lyric—named 2011 Teacher of the Year by the International Association of Professional Teachers—identifies and explains the five fundamentals—or ABCs—of good design.
 She also demystifies the basics of screen printing using a thermofax machine and a few simple tools, and shares lots of creative ideas for using beads to add color and texture to your work.
 The episode closes on a lovely note as Lyric, a classically trained professional musician, offers a sampling of Bach on the French Horn.